-- 3. What mystery does Ambiades offer? → his comb is very expensive; he is excessively moody and grumpy - 4.
-The original Eugenides gets immortality, but also
+- 3. What mystery does Ambiades offer? → - 4.
+The original Eugenides gets immortality, but also what? →

 Look back at the literary analysis of myths you did yesterday.
 Does one myth or fairy tale stand out from the others as particularly inspiring?
 Use it today to plan your version of the myth.
 One way to put a fun, new twist on an old tale is to change an element of the story.
 Perhaps you can retell the story of Apollo's Oracle at Delphi, but replace the main character with your best friend.
 Maybe you'd like to move Rapunzel and her story to a modern-day city.
 What would the story of Goldilocks sound like if it was told from her point of view?